Japan health panel approves Moderna, AstraZeneca COVID-19 vaccines | Health

 Japan health panel approves Moderna, AstraZeneca COVID-19 vaccines

-Japanese regulators recommended the approval of COVID-19 vaccines developed by Moderna Inc and AstraZeneca PLC's on Thursday, paving the way for the country to speed up its slow-moving vaccination campaign.
+Japanese regulators recommended the approval of COVID-19 vaccines developed by Moderna Inc and AstraZeneca PLC on Thursday, paving the way for the country to speed up its slow-moving vaccination campaign.

+The recommendations by a health ministry panel precede official approval by the government as early as Friday, health minister Norihisa Tamura said on Thursday.
+Tamura likened the approval of the new vaccines to building extra railway tracks, telling reporters: "It means that the vaccination roll-out will be smoother."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)